klajddd/klajddd.github.io/content/blog/futures-vs-forward-contracts/index.md

 Futures are traded..."
 ---

+### Definition

 Futures and forward contracts are commitments to buy/sell assets at a certain time in the future for a certain price.

+### Earnings

+Futures are standardized contracts traded on an exchange, with delivery dates specified on the contract.<br>
+Since they are traded on an exchange, the contain virtually no credit risk.<br>
+Gains and losses on future contracts are settled on a daily basis based on the settlement arrangement.<br>
-Futures are traded on an exchange.
-Forward contracts are agreements between two parties and are traded over the counter.
+Forwards are agreements between two parties and are traded over the counter.<br>
+The gain or loss on forwards is settled at the end of the contract's life.<br>